II - July 20–August 6, 2021

-Algebra 1, Algebra 2, and Geometry.
-Some background with statistics is recommended but not required.
+Algebra 1 and geometry.
+Some background with statistics and with computer programming is recommended but not required.

 The exponential growth of data, advances in cloud computing, and machine learning have transformed every industry from retail and banking to healthcare and education.
 This introductory-level course enables participants to navigate the new reality of the “data economy,” in which data is the “the new oil”—a ubiquitous and invaluable asset.

 We focus on the strategic use of data and innovative technologies to derive actionable business insights.
 Participants develop a strong foundation in data-driven thinking for solving real-world problems.
 They are introduced to a variety of popular technologies for data analytics and gain a familiarity with programming in R, a software environment for statistical computing and graphics.
 Much of the in-class work involves working with R. Students learn how to import, export, manipulate, transform, and visualize data; use statistical summaries; and run and evaluate machine learning models.

 From the start of the course participants are immersed in the world of data: they are introduced to the concepts of big data, artificial intelligence, the internet of things, cloud computing, and data ethics in the context of real-world business scenarios.
 Through hands-on experience and practice they study data harvesting and exploration, as well as the basics of data visualization.
 After they get comfortable with data manipulation and transformation, they gain familiarity with statistical frameworks and methods designed to extract practical insights from data.
 Participants learn and implement common machine-learning techniques and develop and evaluate analytical solutions.